 The Bahamas continues to be nimble in the face of much change in the operating environment.
 This was emphasised by Mr Illing, who reflected on the fact that “the jurisdiction has actively responded to worldwide trends, such as the increasing demand for sustainable and ethical business practices.
 Since 2020, for example The Bahamas has implemented conscious policies and initiatives, encouraging trading companies to adopt responsible practices that align with international standards to protect the professional as well as the retail traders.

-“By capitalising on its geographic location, responding swiftly to global trends and embracing innovations solution these advantages, The Bahamas continues to attract and support online trading companies in an ever-evolving marketplace and foster a favorable business environment for other financial institutions and the clients that the serve,” he said.
+“By capitalising on its geographic location, responding swiftly to global trends, and embracing innovation, The Bahamas continues to attract and support online trading companies in an ever-evolving marketplace and foster a favorable business environment for other financial institutions and the clients that the serve,” he said.

 If one scrutinises The Bahamas from a KYJ perspective, what emerges is an international financial centre cultivated by a culture based on experience, innovation, government commitment, an ideal location, exceptional lifestyle, and diverse product portfolio.
 In the words of Wendy Warren of Caystone Solutions, it is “a 360-degree offering with interweaving elements that support each other, creating a strong sustainable platform with the ability to provide solutions at any level.”

-In recent years, as more and more individuals have chosen to ‘follow their money’ with respect to where they live and work, The Bahamas with its tropical environment has become the preferred choice for many who yearn for an excellent quality of life whilst being able to manage their global affairs.
+As more and more individuals choose to ‘follow their money’ with respect to where they live and work, The Bahamas’ tropical environment has become the preferred choice for many who yearn for an excellent quality of life whilst being able to manage their global affairs.
 “We see the client as a person first, not a transaction.
 We are not here just for the business, but to provide bespoke client services that meet individual needs.
 The Bahamas is a place that has an enviable perspective on what should be cherished and enjoyed in life and business,” assured Ms Warren.

 Dr. Tanya C McCartney